HardieParham/MsWordUpdater/README.md

 NOTES:
 As of now, anytime the text of a phrase gets updated, that text's formatting (Bold, Font, FontSize, etc.) gets over-written back to the documents default.
 Will add the ability to retain formatting in the future.

 Issues with Table of Contents of a document getting deleted if a section title gets updated.
-Will need ot investigate this...
+Will need to investigate this...

 footer_loop, header_loop, and table_loop are very similar.
-Will look into consolidating into 1 single method
+Will look into consolidating into a single method